 The premature structural deterioration that adversely affects the integrity and performance of critical public infrastructures such as roads and bridges are common engineering challenges in Canada.
 The vulnerability of these structures presents exorbitant budgeting to the federal and provincial governments and post threats to our human safety.
 But how do we retrofit for the future?
 Selecting remedial actions for the accelerated degrading infrastructure in Canada requires a comprehensive understanding of the causes and extent of the problems and the prediction of further deterioration.

 Deconstruction of the Champlain bridge after 57 years in service has presented the research world with a unique opportunity to investigate the performance of a viable approach of rehabilitating existing aging bridge structures using composites materials.
 My portion of the interdisciplinary research on the Champlain bridge focuses on understanding the condition and field performance of the FRP used to strengthen the bridge.
-The research aims to formulate models that can predict the long-term performance of other aging infrastructures retrofitted with FRP.
 To demonstrated the performance of the repair work on the bridge, detailed multi-scale testing of bridge elements combined with forensic analysis will be pursued.
 The study also reveals a customized variable angle test setup that can help confirm the effects of the loading direction on bond strength and establish correlations between different test methods.